Mathematical Operators in JavaScript

 View Answer:

-Interview Response: Mathematically, the exponentiation operator gets defined for non-integer numbers.
-We should note that the exponent used on fractions requires parentheses to ensure proper programmatic conversion.
+Interview Response: Yes, exponentiation can be defined for non-integer numbers using the Math.pow() function or the exponentiation operator.
+Both work with non-integer and negative exponents.
+We should note that exponentiation used on fractions requires parentheses to ensure proper programmatic conversion.

 Code Example: